olimorris/onedarkpro.nvim/README.md

 }
 ```

-Or, all of the filetypes can be disabled with only a select few enabled:
+Or, all of the filetypes can be disabled with a select few enabled:

 ```lua
 filetypes = {